FarhadHossainTanvir/SQLServers/README.md

 :apple:Service account check

-:cherries:Wo is blocking who by which STATEMENT
+:cherries:Who is blocking who by which STATEMENT

 :lemon:How long jobs are running